hacks-guide/Guide_Wii/docs/pt_BR/homebrew-dolphin.md

 ## Instructions

-1. If you have not already done so, install the Wii Menu on Dolphin Emulator by going to `Tools > Perform System Update`.
+1. If you have not already done so, install the Wii Menu on Dolphin Emulator by going to `Tools` -> `Perform System Update`.

    ![](/images/homebrew-dolphin/system-update.png)